Maple Sea Salt Hummus

 • Olive oil

 • Pomegranate arils.
 There are some good tutorials online for how to open and clean a pomegranate if you're unfamiliar.
-If you're making this hummus for holiday entertaining, I highly suggest cleaning the pomegranate a day or two beforehand.
+If you're making this pomegranate hummus for holiday entertaining, I highly suggest cleaning the beautiful (but annoying...) fruit a day or two beforehand.

 Closing Thoughts

 What are you doing over the holidays?
-Are you having or going to some special meals?
-Regardless of what you're celebrating, I imagine pomegranate, maple syrup, and/or thyme might be involved.
-They're so iconic this time of year.
-I hope you'll invite this hummus to your festivities, it's all dressed up and ready to party!
+Are you hosting or going to some special meals?
+I hope you'll invite this pomegranate hummus to your festivities, it's all dressed up and ready to party!

 Share It!